devosu/react-native-demo/README.md

 Please install it with `yarn add expo` and try again.

-Next, scan the qr code that comes up within the expo app
+Next, scan the qr code that comes up within the expo app.
+You will need to use the terminal to run this demo.